Primary Navigation Mobile

 How is the quality and layout?

-The Ioniq 5’s cabin also represents a big step up for Hyundai in terms of touchy-feely quality.
+The Ioniq 5’s cabin ticks all the quality boxes for a family car at this price point.
 There are one or two cheap-feeling buttons around the place, but overall, the cabin feels well-made, with well-chosen and expensive-feeling materials.
+The update has brought minimal changes, but as there was little wrong in this department, that’s no issue.

 The layout of controls is well thought-out, such as moving the gear selector from the centre console.
 It’s now a neat twist-knob behind the steering wheel, which frees up lots of extra space for storage between the seats.